Romtam/allie/README.md

-Pystormer
+allie
 =========

-Pystormer is an IRC bot written in Python.
+allie is an IRC bot written in Python.

 Has a variety of commands from as simple as "say" to as complex as "weather".